(per leggere questo articolo in lingua italiana, cliccate qui)

 You are so panicked that you forget that there is a shorter route to the vet clinic from your current location.

-As you impatiently wait for the stoplight to turn green, you hear the animal suffering and wonder if it is too late.
+As you impatiently wait for the stoplight to turn green, you hear the animal suffering in the seat behind you and wonder if it is too late.

 You finally arrive, run inside, ring the emergency bell.